Boundary values in ultradistribution spaces related to extended Gevrey regularity: Introduction

 Extended Gevrey classes $\E_{\t,\s}(U)$ and $\D_{\t,\s}(U)$, $\t>0$, $\s>1$, are introduced and investigated in \cite{PTT-01}-\cite{PTT-04}, \cite{TT0, TT}.
 The derivatives of functions in such classes are controlled by sequences of the form $M_p^{\t,\s}=p^{\t p^{\s}}$, $p\in \N$.
 Although such sequences do not satisfy Komatsu's condition $(M.2)$, the corresponding spaces consist of ultradifferentiable functions, that is, it is possible to construct differential operators of infinite order and prove their continuity properties on the test and dual spaces.

-Our main intention in this paper is to prove that the elements of dual spaces can be represented as boundary values of analytic functions.
+Our main intention in this paper is to establish the sufficient condition when the elements of dual spaces can be represented as boundary values of analytic functions.
 We follow the classical approach to boundary values given in \cite{PilipovicKnjiga} and carry out necessary modifications in order to use it in the analysis of spaces developed in \cite{PTT-01}-\cite{PTT-04}.
 Here, for such spaces, a plenty of non-trivial constructions are performed.
 In particular, we analyze the corresponding associated functions as a main tool in our investigations.

 Moreover, we apply these results in the description of related wave front sets.
-The wave front set $\WF_{\t,\s}(u)$, $\t>0$, $\s>1$, of a Schwarz ditribution $u$ is analyzed in \cite{ PTT-02, PTT-03, PTT-04, TT0, TT}.
+The wave front set $\WF_{\t,\s}(u)$, $\t>0$, $\s>1$, of a Schwarz distribution $u$ is analyzed in \cite{ PTT-02, PTT-03, PTT-04, TT0, TT}.
 In particular, it is proved that they are related to the classes $\E_{\t,\s}(U)$.
 We extend the definition of $\WF_{\t,\s}(u)$ to a larger space of ultradistributions by using their boundary value representations.
 This allows us to describe intersections and unions of $\WF_{\t,\s}(u)$ (with respect to $\t$) by using specific functions with logarithmic type behaviour.